nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 ### Architecture Overview
 ![architecture diagram](images/architecture_diagram.png)
-Fig 1 - Architecture Diagram
+Fig 1 - Architecture Diagram for MindMyMoney

 The Architecture Diagram above shows the high-level design of the application.
 The **main components** consist of: